bahp/django-protondx/docs/modules/history/design_history.rst

 23 May 2020
 -----------
-Start transition to an imperial theme (on request from supervisor)
+Start the transition towards an Imperial College London theme on request from our supervisor.

 .. figure:: pictures/dashboard.PNG